(updated Jan 08 2020)

 Lensballs are the simplest and easiest to use photography accessory.
+Forget tricky gadgets and things with batteries and needing to be charged… Lensball 🔮 is always ready to go!
 Here’s how easy they are to use!

 - Find yourself a scene you want to shoot.
 Take a moment to check for lighting, shadows, angles and aspects.